 These long-lived, dense-shelled bivalves live in sandy or muddy bottoms throughout Florida waters.
 Two species of hard clam are found in Florida: the northern quahog (Mercenaria mercenaria) and the southern quahog (Mercenaria campechiensis).
 Historically, clams served as a food source and currency for Native Americans.

-age and growth, distribution and migration, and feeding habits.
+This summary life history of clams includes information about age and growth, distribution and migration, and feeding habits.

 Hard Clams Species Account

 Species accounts provide a summary of biology and fishery information.
 The accounts provide life history information, statewide landings, trends in catch rates, and results of recent stock assessments.